 A. We update the pets shown online as often as possible.
 Adopted pets are removed and new pets are added.
 It is highly likely that a pet shown online is available.
 However, our goal is to place homeless pets in permanent homes and holding them would potentially deny them a home while we wait for someone who may or may not show up and may or may not actually adopt the pet.
 If you see a pet online that seems right for you, please call the number shown on each online pet description and you will be given the up-to-the-minute information on the pet’s availability.
 If still available, we recommend you come in immediately to meet the pet and fill out an application if you decide that you want to adopt.

 Q: Is there a health guarantee for animals that you offer for adoption?

-A. When animals arrive at Countryside Veterinary Center, they receive examinations by a doctor and daily observation by their caretakers.
+A. When animals arrive at Countryside Veterinary Center, they receive examinations by a veterinarian and daily observation by their caretakers.